 FIELDS will allow the integration of Quick Check Cards (QCC) into national border management systems.
 The integration will be first implemented in France.
 A QCC is a decision-aid instrument for frontline officers made primarily by images of documents (the most important security features) enabling a quick and secure check of the documents.

 INTERPOL and Frontex plan to gradually expand the system globally in cooperation with partner countries.
-During this session, Fabrizio di Carlo (INTERPOL) and Claudio Kavrecic (Frontex) will illustrate the features of the system and its benefits for frontline officers.
+In this session, Fabrizio di Carlo (INTERPOL) and Claudio Kavrecic (Frontex) illustrate the features of the system and its benefits for frontline officers.

 Policy Analysis - Operational Support and Analysis (OSA)